imadboulyakine1/GamePrototype1/README.md

-# Maze Game
+# Dune Maze Game

-This is a simple maze game implemented using C++ and raylib.
+This is a Dune-themed maze game implemented using C++ and raylib.

 ## How to Run